lightsofapollo/gaia-taskcluster/README.md

     - `TREEHEDER_PROJECT_CONFIG_URI` : where the treeherder project
       configuration file lives...
 This can be a local path (defaults to ./project.json) or a path on s3 (s3://bucket/key/in/bucket.json)

+    - `AWS_SECRET_ACCESS_KEY` : Only needed if
+       TREEHEDER_PROJECT_CONFIG_URI is set to a s3 url

+    - `AWS_ACCESS_KEY_ID` : Only needed if TREEHEDER_PROJECT_CONFIG_URI
+       is set to an s3 url.

+## Deployment

+Every commit in master will be pushed to heroku if master is in a green state (continuous deployment via travis-ci).
+Current staging url is: http://gaia-taskcluster.herokuapp.com/